Clinical-Genomics/MIP/documentation/Setup.md

 ## Dependencies
 Make sure you have installed all dependencies and that they are in your ``$PATH``.
-You only need to install the dependencies that are required for the modules that you want to run.
+You only need to install the dependencies that are required for the recipes that you want to run.
 If you have not installed a dependency for a module, MIP will tell you what dependencies you need to install (or add to your ``$PATH``) and exit.
 MIP comes with an install application, which will install all necessary programs to execute models in MIP via bioconda and/or $SHELL.

 ### **Programs**